Mbrown1994/Project-2-558/README.md

     ## [58] "title_sentiment_polarity"      "abs_title_subjectivity"        "abs_title_sentiment_polarity"
     ## [61] "shares"

+## Subset

-## Subset the data by channels and create a vector of all of the channels we are interested in.
+### Sunset the data by channels and create a vector of all of the channels we are interested in.

 ``` r
 EntertainmentChannel <- Data %>% filter(data_channel_is_entertainment == TRUE) %>% select(-starts_with("data_channel_is_"))